openstack/glance/doc/source/contributor/domain_model.rst

 of domain model is to use a composition instead of inheritance or basic decoration while building an architecture.
-This provides flexibility and transparency of an internal organization for a developer, because he does not know what layers are used and works with a domain model object as with a common object.
+This provides flexibility and transparency of an internal organization for a developer, because they do not know what layers are used and works with a domain model object as with a common object.

 Inner architecture